Zoll-e/BackendTest/readme.md

 > cd into project folder

 ### Start our express server and migrate schema to our DB
-> npm install && npx prisma migrate dev && npm start
+> npm install && npx prisma migrate dev --name init && npm start

 ---